Structure Atomic Skills for Claude Code's Multi-Project Mode

 Pass Criteria:

-The response body is a JSON array.
+Response body is a JSON array.

-Fail State: If any check fails, pause this project and output: "Blocked on dependency: BACK-02-S03.
-Please complete that skill first."Skill: FINAL-INT-S01
+Fail State: If any check fails, output: "Blocked on dependency: BACK-02-S03."Skill: FINAL-INT-S01

 Pass Criteria: